-EDU 575 Literacy: Upper Grades
+EDU 575 - Literacy: Upper Grades

 This course offers the grade 7-12 teacher the opportunity to design instructional and assessment materials in reading, writing and study skills in the content subjects for his/her own classroom use.
 This course will sensitize the practicing teacher to the important role that reading plays in learning any subject.

 The course will provide a knowledge base about the reading process and opportunities to use that knowledge in instruction, assessment and program organization.

-EDU 576 Integrating Language Arts in the Elementary Curriculum visually representing) the primary/elementary classroom using an integrated approach.
+EDU 576 - Integrating Language Arts in the Elementary Curriculum

+This course is designed to prepare prospective teachers for teaching the language arts (reading, writing, listening, speaking, viewing, and visually representing) in the primary/elementary classroom using an integrated approach.
 Prospective teachers will learn how to guide students through each stage of the reading and writing processes and how to incorporate technology into each process.
 They will also learn how to utilize effective practices and strategies that enable elementary students at all levels of literacy development to read, write, listen, and speak for information and understanding, literary response and expression, critical analysis and evaluation, and social interaction.
 Emphasis is placed on making meaningful connections for students, building strong home-school connections, and using ongoing assessment of student progress to guide instruction.